aws-samples/aws-etl-orchestrator/README.md

 pynt deletestack["glue-resources"]
 ```

-> NOTE: Before deleting `step-functions-resources` stack, you have to delete the S3 bucket specified in the `SourceDataBucketName` parameter value in `step-functions-resources-config.json` configuration file.
+> NOTE: Before deleting `step-functions-resources` stack, you have to delete the S3 bucket specified in the `DataBucketName` parameter value in `step-functions-resources-config.json` configuration file.
 You can use the `pynt deletes3bucket[<BUCKET-NAME>]` build command to delete the bucket.

 As with `createstack`, you can check the status of stack deletion using the `stackstatus` build command.